rusic/documentation/getting-started/downloading.md

 **Note:** You may have problems finding your localhost if your server isn’t green.

-## The Theme Viewer
+## The Template Viewer

 Once you have found your localhost, a page similar to the one below will appear.
-(Again we have used theme [June](https://github.com/basekit-templates/june) as an example.)
+(Again we have used template [June](https://github.com/basekit-templates/june) as an example.)

 {% include imagecenter.html image="/assets/content/getting-started/tdk-templates.png" alt="TDK templates" %}